IsKevinHome/AKFG-Shuffle/README.md

 # AKFG-Shuffle
 Can't decide what AKFG album to listen to?
-I'll do it for you.
+This will do it for you!